Ask Leyla: Which matters more—the amount or type of calories you consume?

 For example, because of their impact on blood sugar and insulin, carbohydrate calories will tend to be stored as fat, while fat and protein calories will tend to be burned for energy.

-We’ve known for years that those who follow a low-carb diet can consume as many as 250-500 more calories per day and still lose more weight than on a low-fat diet.
+We’ve known for years that those who follow a low-carb diet can consume as much as 250-500 more calories per day and still lose more weight than on a low-fat diet.
 Another bonus: Body composition changes are more favorable on a low-carb diet.
 We burn more fat while lean body mass is spared.

 Unfortunately, by following a low-fat diet, we lose both muscle and fat.
 We want to keep as much of our lean body mass as possible, especially as we get older when conditions like sarcopenia and osteopenia/osteoporosis begin to show up.